-Premiums and claims are presented on a gross basis for both ceded and assumed reinsurance.
+Premiums and claims are presented on a gross basis for both ceded and assumed reinsurance uisition costs (DAC)

-j) Deferred acquisition costs (DAC)

 DAC are amortised over the period in which the related revenues are earned.
-The reinsurers' share of deferred acquisition costs is amortised in the same manner as the underlying asset amortisation is recorded in profit or loss, the deferred portion of the acquisition costs is included in the consolidated statement of financial position.
+The reinsurers' share of deferre acquisition costs is amortised in the same manner as the underlying asset amortisation is recorded in profit to

-An impairment review is performed at each reporting date or more frequently when an indication of impairment arises.
-When the recoverable amount is less than the carrying value, an impairment loss is recognised in profit or loss.
+An impairment review is performed at each reporting date or more frequently when an indication of impairm arises.
+When the recoverable amount is less than the carrying value, an impairment loss is recognised in p or loss.
 DAC are included as a part of the liability adequacy test for each reporting period.